 Derek TaylorInterim Director, Emmaus Scholars Program; Visiting Instructor, Ministry Studies

 Derek joined Hope College in 2016.
-He is currently writing his dissertation at Duke University, focusing on theological hermeneutics, ecclesiology and the thought of 20th-century German theologian Dietrich Bonhoeffer.
-He is especially interested in the ways recent hermeneutical theory might help the church read the Bible wisely.
+He recently graduated from Duke University with a Doctorate of Theology (Th.D.).
+His dissertation, “A Hermeneutic of Discipleship,” focuses on theological hermeneutics, ecclesiology and the thought of 20th-century German theologian Dietrich Bonhoeffer.
+Derek is especially interested in the ways recent hermeneutical theory might help Christians read the Bible wisely.

 AREAS OF INTEREST

-Derek specializes in modern Protestant thought, the theologies of Dietrich Bonhoeffer and Karl Barth, and theological hermeneutics.
-He is also interested in non-Western and non-mainstream theologies, particularly as they inform U.S. Christians seeking to live faithfully in an ever-evolving post-Christian context.
+In addition to theological hermeneutics, Derek’s scholarly interests lie in modern Protestant thought, the theologies of Dietrich Bonhoeffer and Karl Barth, ecclesiology and the theology of vocation.
+He is also interested in non-Western and non-mainstream theologies, particularly as they can inform U.S. Christians seeking to live faithfully in an ever-evolving post-Christian context.

 - M.Div., Princeton Theological Seminary, 2012

 - B.A., theology and economics, Whitworth University, 2008

 HONORS, GRANTS, AWARDS, & PUBLISHED WORK

 - “The Spirit’s Transforming Presence: Bonhoeffer and Hauerwas on the task of the church,” in The Holy Spirit and Christian Formation, Palgrave Macmillan, 2016

 - “Crux Probat Omnia: Rowan Williams’ scriptural hermeneutic,” Scottish Journal of Theology, vol. 69, 2016

 - “New Directions in Barthian Ethics,” Theology, vol. 118, 2015